nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 Backup sets produced by different backup groups can't be used together to perform _distributed database in-place restore_.
 To perform a database restore in multi-cluster deployment, proceed with one of the approaches described below.

-1. [Select the hot copy SMs in one of the clusters](#fine-grained-archive-selection) and provide a backup set available in that cluster or `:group-latest` as `restore.source`.
+1. Select the hot copy SMs in one of the clusters, see section [Fine grained archive restore selection](#fine-grained-archive-selection), and provide a backup set available in that cluster or `:group-latest` as `restore.source`.
 2. Make the selected backup set available as a remote URL in both clusters.
 It can be used as a restore source for all the SMs in the database only if no custom storage groups are configured.
 3. Configure HC SMs in all clusters to be part of a single backup group and leave one set of backup jobs enabled in only one of the clusters to control this backup group.
 This will ensure that all HC SMs backups will be coordinated during hot copy requests.